ScottLaMott/slm-industries/README.md

 ## Die Enterprise-Werft (statischer Verzeichnisbaum)
 ```
-# you get it in vim
+# you get it in vim with
-#:r !tree -td -L 2
+#:r !tree -td -L 2 dockyard

 10 directories
 dockyard